Wallison-DEV/Wallison-DEV/README.md

 ### Freelance Full-Stack Developer
 **February 2023 - Present**

-- Desenvolvi e mantive diversas páginas web, garantindo alta eficiência e qualidade usando stacks tecnológicos avançados.
+- Developed and maintained various web pages, ensuring high efficiency and quality using advanced tech stacks.
-- Criei páginas web responsivas e modernas usando Node.js, Bootstrap, Less, Sass e Gulp.
+- Created responsive and modern web pages using Node.js, Bootstrap, Less, Sass, and Gulp.
-- Implementei Git para controle de versão, garantindo um desenvolvimento eficiente e organizado.
+- Implemented Git for version control, ensuring efficient and organized development.
-- Utilize Django e Node.js para desenvolvimento de back-end e React para front-end, aproveitando o TypeScript para segurança de tipos.
+- Utilized Django and Node.js for back-end development and React for front-end, leveraging TypeScript for type safety.
-- Integrei bancos de dados MySQL e usei Ajax e jQuery para manipulação do DOM.
+- Integrated MySQL databases and used Ajax and jQuery for DOM manipulation.

 ## 📚 Education

 - **Full Stack Python Developer** - EBAC, 2022 - 2024
-- **Analysis and Systems Development** - Estácio, 2023 (Interrompido)
+- **Analysis and Systems Development** - Estácio, 2023 (Incomplete)

 ---